tegenterter/tabiya-cli/README.md

         black: 2300
 ```

-You can choose to apply just one of the above filters.
+You can choose to apply just one, or any combination of the filter options listed above.
 Two or more filters always work cumulatively.

-Note that if no rating is specified in the database for any player, then the default rating of `1200` is applied for the purpose of applying rating based filters.
+Note that if no rating is specified in the database for any player, the default rating of `1200` is applied for the purpose of applying rating based filters.

 ## Usage